Art power couple Lloyd and Barbara Macklowe are selling their East Hampton home, but they may not be going far.

 Records seen by the Journal show the Macklowes bought the property for about $3.5 million in 1992 and have since spent at least four times that on renovations.
 The property is located across the street from one Harry Macklowe bought in 2017 at 64 West End Road.

 The couple founded the Macklowe Gallery in 1971, dealing items including Tiffany lamps and antique jewelry before they passed the gallery on to their son and retired from the business.

 In 2019, the Macklowes sold their co-op unit at 900 Fifth Avenue for more than $5.3 million.
 That home spanned 2,580 square feet and contained three bedrooms.

-Lloyd and Barbara Macklowe also have a waterfront residence in Palm Beach, Florida, but they don’t appear to be headed for a move down south.
+Lloyd and Barbara Macklowe also have a residence in Palm Beach, Florida along the waterfront, but they don’t appear to be headed for a move down south.
 The Journal reports the Macklowes are looking to downsize and interested in buying a smaller place in East Hampton.